Package insert / product label

 Note: Culture and susceptibility tests should be initiated prior to and during therapy.
 Renal function studies should be performed when indicated.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of cefadroxil and other antibacterial drugs, cefadroxil should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefadroxil Capsules and other antibacterial drugs, Cefadroxil Capsules should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
-In the absence of such data, local epidemology and susceptibility patterns may contribute to the empiric selection of therapy.
+In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-Cefadroxil is contraindicated in patients with known allergy to the cephalosporin group of antibiotics.
+Cefadroxil monohydrate is contraindicated in patients with known allergy to the cephalosporin group of antibiotics.

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.